 Ms Ko holds a Master of Business Administration in Finance from the City University Business School, United Kingdom, a Bachelor of Science (Economics) from the London School of Economics and an LLB (Honours) from the University of London.
-She is a Fellow of the Institute of Certified Public Accountants of Singapore and the Chartered Institute of Management Accountants.
+She is a Fellow of the Institute of Singapore Chartered Accountants and the Chartered Institute of Management Accountants.
 She is an associate member of the Institute of Chartered Accountants in England and Wales.